smurfix/asyncserf/README.rst

-trio-serf
+asyncserf
 =========

-trio-serf is an async Python interface to Serf, the decentralised solution for service discovery and orchestration.
+asyncserf is an async Python interface to Serf, the decentralised solution for service discovery and orchestration.

 It uses `trio <https://github.com/python-trio/trio>` as its underlying